popolo-project/popolo-spec/data/survey.md

 ## Review

 * PMF primarily defines interfaces, not properties and classes.
-Unlike most standards, it models relationships are first-class objects.
+Unlike most standards, it models relationships as first-class objects.

 ## Links